The Scientific Committee of the CISSR Annual Meetings is formed by:

 Emiliano Rubens Urciuoli is Research Associate at the Max-Weber-Center for Advanced Cultural and Social Studies in Erfurt, Germany.
 His research interests focus on the history of early Christ-religion and the methodological advancements in the study of ancient Mediterranean religious groups and traditions.
 The title of his second forthcoming monograph (2018) is Servire due padroni: una genealogia dell’uomo politico cristiano (50-313 e.v.).
 His current project, Citifying Jesus: Early Christians’ Making of an Urban Religion (I-V cent.
 CE), develops a socio-spatial analysis of early Christians’ religious communication in cityspaces.
 More info at academia.edu.

-Luigi Walt is Research Fellow and Lecturer in New Testament Studies at the University of Regensburg, Germany.
-His research work focuses on the history of the early Jesus traditions, on Paul and Pauline literature, and more generally on the study of ancient Jewish and Christian texts from a sociocultural perspective.
-He also has a keen interest in issues of method and theory in the scientific study of religion.
+Luigi Walt is Research Fellow at the Centre for Advanced Studies “Beyond Canon”, University of Regensburg, Germany.
+His research focuses on the history of the early Jesus traditions, on Paul and the Pauline groups, as well as on the study of ancient Jewish and Christian texts from a sociocultural perspective.
+While completing a monograph on the apocryphal book of Sixth Ezra, he is currently engaged in a comparative study on the rise and evolution of literary genres in ancient Christianity, interpreted against the background of late antique practices of book reading and oral storytelling.
 Among his publications: Paolo e le parole di Gesù.
 Frammenti di un insegnamento orale (2013).
 More info at his personal website.